 Enabling anonymous access on web application level

 This is basically the first thing you should verify.
 Have you enabled Anonymous Access for the web application you’re configuring?
-See below, on how to do that!
+See below, for how to do that!

 - Go to SharePoint Central Administration